-NEW REPORT SAYS HYDROPOWER NEEDED TO LIMIT GLOBAL WARMING WILL FALL SHORT BY 300GW
+NEW REPORT SAYS HYDROPOWER NEEDED TO LIMIT

+GLOBAL WARMING WILL FALL SHORT BY 300GW

-A new report by researchers from the International Hydropower Association (IHA) has found there will be an over 300 GW shortfall in the amount of hydropower needed to limit dangerous global warming.
+new report by researchers from the International Hydropower Association (IHA) has found there will be an over 300 GW shortfall in the amount of hydropower needed to limit dangerous global warming.
 The report - Hydropower 2050: Identifying the next 850+ GW towards 2050 - assesses pathways to net zero modelled by the IEA and International Renewable Energy Agency (IRENA), against current and future planned hydropower capacity.

 Both IEA and IRENA models assess that in order to keep global warming to below 2°C, around 850 GW of new hydropower capacity will be required by 2050.
 More than 500 GW of hydropower installations are in the pipeline worldwide, but this leaves a gape of more than 300 GW says the report.
-For the more ambitious net ore frequent blackouts and reverting to the use of fossil fuels could be on the cards unless urgent action is taken to scale up pumped storage, warns a governmentled coalition.
+For the more ambitious net zero target to limit temperature rise to below 1.5°C, more than 1.200 GW of additional hydropower capacity will be needed - leaving a gap of over 600 GW.
+Among the more than 500 GW in the pipeline, just 156 GW of this is under construction, with another 165 GW approved by regulators.
+The rest has been announced or is pending approval.